danieldulaney/appendlist/README.md

 - You need to insert into a list while its other elements are borrowed
 - You have so much data that `Vec` reallocations are significant
+- Only a single line of unsafe code

 When shouldn't you use it?